 We’re up to 8 months.
-Get ready for some major developmental changes
+Get ready for some major developmental changes in the next months!

 Your Baby’s Motor Movements